What Is The First Thing You Put In A Garden?

 If you’re planning to grow plants that are prone to being eaten by wildlife or pets, constructing fences or enclosures around your garden can be a beneficial addition.
 These barriers help protect your plants from unwanted visitors and prevent them from being trampled or damaged.
 Choose materials like chicken wire or wooden panels that are appropriate for the pests you’re trying to keep out, and make sure to create a gate or opening for easy access when tending to your garden.

-See also What Do I Need To Put In My Garden?
+See also What Equipment Do I Need To Start A Garden?

 Installing stakes or cages